-Soaring profits, repeat customers and happy employees indicate that a small business is booming, right?
+Soaring profits, repeat customers, and happy employees indicate that a small business is booming, right?
 In most cases, yes.
-However, many small businesses that appear to be financially fit are actually dealing with underlying issues relating to cash flow and liquidity, and the warning signs are not always visible for business owners to see.
-If these issues are not discovered and addressed in a timely manner, they can wreak havoc on a business’s finances and be difficult to resolve.
+However, many small businesses that appear to be financially fit are dealing with underlying cash flow and liquidity issues.
+Unfortunately, the warning signs are not always visible for business owners to see.
+If these issues are not discovered and addressed promptly, they can wreak havoc on a business’s finances and be challenging to resolve.

-One way to evaluate the overall financial health of a business is to prepare a balance sheet at the end of each accounting period, such as month-end, quarter-end or year-end.
-If you do not fully understand what a balance sheet is or how to prepare one, this Balboa Capital blog article is your business balance sheet guide.
-It has the important information you need to know.
+One way to evaluate the overall financial health of a business is to prepare a balance sheet at the end of each accounting period, such as month-end, quarter-end, or year-end.
+If you do not fully understand a balance sheet or how to prepare one, this Balboa Capital blog article is your business balance sheet guide.
+It has the information you need to know.

 What is a balance sheet?

-If you want to how much your small business owns, or how much money it owes, all you need to do is check your balance sheet.
-In the event that you need additional credit or small business funding, your lender might ask to see your balance sheet.
+If you want to know how much your small business owns or how much money it owes, all you need to do is check your balance sheet.
+If you need additional credit or small business funding, your lender might ask to see your balance sheet.
 Doing so can validate your financial situation and help accelerate the funding process.

 Accuracy is important.

-Before you can prepare a balance sheet, you need to make sure that your accounting books are accurate and contain all of the necessary records, such as bank statements, expenses and invoices.
-If any records are missing or inaccurate, your balance sheet will not reflect your business’s actual worth.
-An inaccurate balance sheet can cause you to make poor business decisions, hinder your ability to borrow, and even present you with legal problems.
-Therefore, it is a good idea to hire a business accountant or a bookkeeper if you do not already have one on your staff.
+Before you can prepare a balance sheet, you need to ensure that your accounting books are accurate and contain all necessary records, such as bank statements, expenses, and invoices.
+If any documents are missing or inaccurate, your balance sheet will not reflect your business’s actual worth.
+In addition, an erroneous balance sheet can cause you to make poor business decisions, hinder your ability to borrow, and even present you with legal problems.
+Therefore, hiring a business accountant or a bookkeeper is a good idea if you do not already have one on your staff.

 How to prepare a balance sheet.

-Preparing a balance sheet is fairly simple and straightforward as long as your financial records are accurate and up-to-date.
-There are several steps to follow to make your own balance sheet, and we walk you through them here:
+Preparing a balance sheet is relatively straightforward as long as your financial records are accurate and up-to-date.
+However, there are several steps to follow to make your balance sheet, and we walk you through them here: